phunt/demoSecureMCP/src/app/README.md

-# FastAPI Application
+# FastAPI Application with FastMCP Integration

-This directory contains the main FastAPI application that serves the Secure MCP Server API.
+This directory contains the main FastAPI application that serves the Secure MCP Server API, integrating **FastMCP** for Model Context Protocol support with enterprise security.

 ## Structure